kaifishr/kaifishr.github.io/_posts/2019-01-01-train-a-simple-classifier-using-a-genetic-algorithm.md

 Here, `mutation_rate` can be compared to the learning rate of a gradient descent optimizer and specifies how strongly a gene is mutated.
 On the other hand, `update_probability` determines how likely it is for a gene to be changed and thus also controls the number of weights being updated in each training step.

 The crossover operation takes the weight matrices of two individuals, `W_1` and `W_2`, recombines them and returns a new weight matrix.
-The following implementation demonstrates uniform crossover where genes ob both individual are randomly selected and combined to form a new chromosome.
+The following implementation demonstrates uniform crossover where genes of both individuals are randomly selected and combined to form a new chromosome.

 ```python
 def crossover(W_1, W_2):